 makes a representation with respect to an amount that, if paid, would constitute a part of the consideration for the supply of the goods or services.

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (2) A person is not required to include, in the single price for goods, a charge that is payable in relation to sending the goods from the supplier to the other person.

 (3) Subsection (1) does not apply if the person also: